A risk-limiting audit is a method of ensuring that election results match voter selections reflected on paper ballots.

 Risk-Limiting Audit Software Tool

 All counties participating in the pilot program shall use an RLA software tool provided by the Secretary of State to conduct the audit.
-The Secretary of State has procured a tool called Arlo for this purpose.
-Arlo is a web-based tool based on open-source and freely available code that is provided by VotingWorks.
-VotingWorks is also providing hosting and support services for participating counties.
+The Secretary of State contracted with VotingWorks for the 2020 and 2021 elections to provide a web-based tool based on open-source and freely available code.
+This tool is called Arlo.

 More information about Arlo can be found on the following web page: https://voting.works/risk-limiting-audits/.